dougcass/lrthw_exercises/chapter_6/Readme.md

   There are four places.
 Are you sure there are only four places?
   How do you know?
 Maybe I like lying.

-  Line 5, Line 11
+  Line 18, Line 20, Line 24

 > 3) Was he lying?

   Yes.
-Lines 2 and 10 put embed a number in to a string, not a string.
+Line 6 embeds a number in to a string, not a string.

 > 4) Explain why adding the two strings w and e with + makes a longer string.